ricado-group/js-api-client/README.md

 # RICADO Gen 4 API JS Client

-RICADO Gen 4 API client for Node and Browsers.
+RICADO Gen 4 API client for NodeJS and Browsers

 - Written in modern JavaScript.
-Test for Node and Browsers
+Tested for NodeJS 16+ and Browsers
+- Includes Typings for Typescript
 - Complete support for the RICADO Gen 4 API - [OpenAPI Documentation](https://ricado-group.github.io/php-rest-api-docs)
 - Perfect symmetry: JS method signatures match the Web API Docs
-- **We Promise**.
-All methods return a `Promise`
+- All methods return a `Promise`
 - The Authentication Token is automatically handled on all methods

 **NOTE:** All examples written in this README use the NodeJS (ES5) Specification.